 Amanda Kelly Espiritu

-• C R E A T E • C E L E B R A T E • C O L L A B O R A T E •
+• C E L E B R A T E • C R E A T E • C O L L A B O R A T E •

 Since she was a young girl, Amanda Kelly Espiritu has been fascinated with art and visual culture.

-Born in Los Angeles in 1992, Amanda grew up in several cities including Manila, San Francisco, London, and Boston.
-She has travelled throughout Europe and Asia and hopes to explore South America in the near future so she can see the Nazca Lines and Salar de Uyuni in person.
+Originally born in Los Angeles, Amanda grew up around the world in Manila, San Francisco, London, and Boston.
+She has travelled extensively throughout Europe and Asia, and solo-backpacked through Japan and Argentina.
+She hopes to continue to explore South America in the near future so she can see the Nazca Lines and Salar de Uyuni in person.
 She captures her passion for traveling and people's love of life and adventure in her photography/video projects and her short stories.

 Amanda current home base is New York City, where she has worked with various startups, entrepreneurs, and non-profits as a marketing and social media consultant, a producer of both intimate and large-scale events, and as a key partner when it comes to growing global communities of creatives, music addicts, and personal development nerds.
 Her favorite place to play is in the intersection of art, science, and technology.
 With a background in marketing/advertising from her days at creative ad agencies BBDO and Ogilvy in NY, Amanda dove into the underbelly of NYC when she moved to the city, attending concerts, dance events, conferences, and more.
 She fell in love with collaborating with fellow community builders, producing open spaces where people could gather to feel a bit less lonely and a lot more inspired.